jorroll/reactive-forms-2-proposal/README.md

   });
 ```

 Here, we are subscribing to changes to the controls of `innerFormGroup`.
-Also not that this method call has full type safety. i.e. the `controls` value we are subscribing to has the type:
+Also note that this method call has full type safety. i.e. the `controls` value we are subscribing to has the type:

 ```ts
 { id: FormControl<number>; name: FormControl<string> }